itp-dwd/back-end-foundations-workbook/README.md

 **Solution**: [11_solution](./workbook/11_solution)

-3. Creating a `PUT`/Update route
-4. Creating a `DELETE`/Delete route
-5. Using a file-based data store
+### 12 `DELETE` Request
+**Challenge**:
+- Start with the Code from Challenge 11
+- Add a route to delete a topping `DELETE /topping/:name`.
+What's this ":name" thing?
+It's called a request parameter.
+- This looks like `app.delete("/topping/:name, func)`.
+- In `func`, you can access `:name` with `req.param.name`
+- Then, remove the name from the `toppings.pizzaToppings` array
+- Return JSON saying that the request was successful, something like `res.json({ success: true })`
+- Try deleting a topping.
+Make a `DELETE /toppings/pineapple` request in Postman.
+- Then, in Postman, try `GET /toppings` to see if the topping was added successfully.

+### 13 Data Persistence - File-based data store

-6. Using other APIs - Getting Around CORS
+### 14 Using other APIs

-7. Connecting your API to a client
+### 15 Connecting your custom API to your client application